Top facts about Carli Lloyd, the princess

-She is renowned for her control, skill, and passing accuracy, and is a tough, active, and hardworking player.
-Additionally, with to her stamina, strength, and tackling, as well as her ability to get into excellent attacking positions and either score goals or generate opportunities for teammates, she can help her side both defensively and offensively.
+She was renowned for her control, skill, and passing accuracy, and is a tough, active, and hardworking player.
+Additionally, with her stamina, strength, and tackling, as well as her ability to get into excellent attacking positions and either score goals or generate opportunities for teammates, she could help her side both defensively and offensively.

-These skills, along with her tactical flexibility, allow her to play in a variety of midfield positions; although she started her career as a defensive midfielder in the center, she is most at ease in a more advanced role as an attacking midfielder behind the strikers.
+These skills, along with her tactical flexibility, allowed her to play in a variety of midfield positions; although she started her career as a defensive midfielder in the center, she was most at ease in a more advanced role as an attacking midfielder behind the strikers.

-Lloyd has acquired the moniker "clutch player" for her proclivity for scoring game-winning goals.
-She is a strong striker who can score from any position on the field and can finish effectively with both her head and her foot within the box.
+Lloyd acquired the moniker "clutch player" for her proclivity for scoring game-winning goals.
+She was a strong striker who could score from any position on the field and finish effectively with both her head and her foot within the box.